IBM-Cloud/DevOps-Services-Docs/docs/git/index.md

 1. Upgrade your version of Git.

-1. If you cannot upgrade Git, add your repository again but place your alias in the repository URL.
+1. If you cannot upgrade Git, add your repo again but place your alias in the repo URL.
 For example: `https://your_alias@hub.jazz.net/alias/project_name`.

 <a name="delete_a_branch_from_origin"></a>
 ### Delete a branch from origin